About Local Clay

 One of the goals of Local Clay is to gain respect for clay as a medium

 for art or fine crafts.
-To that end, we produce Clay Fest, a two-day
+To that end, we produce Clay Fest, a three-day

 clay-only show and sale, held each October at the Lane County